common-machine-knitting-mistakes-and-how-to-avoid-them

 • October 1, 2024

-Let's explore common mistakes machine knitters make and focus on how you can be more productive / efficient with your knitting.
+Let’s explore four common mistakes machine knitters make – and how you can avoid them to be more productive and efficient with your knitting.

-It's so easy to fall into the trap of watching someone else knit.
-But watching isn't getting you any closer to your goals with your knitting machine.
+It’s easy to get caught up watching someone else knit.
+Videos can be helpful, but watching isn’t getting you any closer to your knitting goals.

-• How do you know how many stitches to cast on and rows to knit?
+• How will you know how many stitches to cast on or rows to knit?

-• How do you know how the finished item will feel?
+• How will you know how the finished item will feel?

-• How do you know how your yarn will wash?
+• How will you know how the yarn will wash?

-• How do you know how much yarn you need?
+• How will you know how much yarn you’ll need?

-If you have multiple machines it's tempting to play with them.
-But this is a fast-track to getting yourself confused and distracted from your goals.
+If you have multiple machines, it’s tempting to bounce between them.
+But this can lead to confusion and stall your progress.

 • Translating hand knitting patterns